 The contestant’s sister, Bridgette Jones, confirmed her brother was cast in the 15th season of the dating show.

 “We are very excited for Joey and wish him the best in this journey,” she said.
 Jones is an administrative assistant at Potomac United Methodist Church.

 Contestants of “The Bachelor” and “The Bachelorette” have limited to no access to phones during filming, which began this month.

 Joey Jones graduated from Georgetown Prep in North Bethesda in 2003, and earned a bachelor’s in management from Boston College in 2007.

 “Joey is a great guy,” said Patrick Coyle, a Georgetown Prep classmate who now works for the private school.
 “It’s cool he’s on the show.”

 After college, Jones worked for accounting firm KPMG in Washington, D.C. before moving to the San Francisco Bay area, where he lived for three years.

-He returned to the Washington area in 2016, and works for EY in advisory services, according to his LinkedIn online profile.
+He returned to the Washington area in 2016, and works for Capital One, according to his LinkedIn online profile.

 At 33, Jones is the oldest contestant this season.
 The lead, Hannah Brown, is 24.